marcandre/blog/source/_posts/2013-02-23-ruby-2-by-example.markdown

 Try it out today:

-* install with rvm: `rvm get head && rvm install 2.0.0`
+* install with rvm: `rvm get head && rvm install 2.0.0` (note that `rvm get stable` is not sufficient!)
 * install with rbenv: `rbenv install 2.0.0-p0` (I think)
 * other installation: See the [ruby-lang.org](http://www.ruby-lang.org/en/downloads/) instructions

 For those who can't upgrade yet, you can still have some of the fun with my [`backports gem`](https://github.com/marcandre/backports).
 It makes  `lazy`, `bsearch` and a couple more available for any version of Ruby.
 The complete list is in the [`readme`](https://github.com/marcandre/backports#ruby-200).

-Enjoy Ruby 2.0.0
+Enjoy Ruby 2.0.0!